RWTH-HPC/PInT/README.md

 Please note that patterns that due to implementation, pattern regions have to be closed in the opposite order in which they are opened (First Opened - Last Closed).

 <h3>3.2 Creating a Compilation Database</h3>
+PInT is a clang-based tool.
+Therefore, it requires compilation databases in order to obtain the compiler flags used to build your source code.<br>

-<b>If you have a CMake project for your source code</b>
+<b>If you have a CMake project for your source code</b><br>
-1) Create a cmake project for your source files, or use an existing project<br>
 1) In your CMakeLists.txt, set the variable "EXPORT_COMPILE_COMMANDS" to 1 or ON: <code>SET(EXPORT_COMPILE_COMMANDS, ON)</code><br>
-3) Create/update your build system ('mkdir build && cd build && cmake ..')<br>
+2) Create/update your build system: <code>mkdir build && cd build && cmake ..</code><br>
-4) Copy compile_commands.json to the directory containing the sources<br>
+3) Copy compile_commands.json to the directory containing the sources: <code>cp compilation_commands.json path/to/src<br>

-<b>OR</b><br>
-Write your compile_commands.json manually.
-But I would advise against doing that.<br>
+<b>If you use make (or another build tool) to build your source code</b><br>
+Install the <a href="https://github.com/rizsotto/Bear">Bear Tool</a>.
+The tool intercepts the exec calls made by your build tool and creates a compilation database from this.
+Make sure to copy this compilation database to the directory of the source code.

-If you have trouble with this explanation, consider: <a href="https://eli.thegreenplace.net/2014/05/21/compilation-databases-for-clang-based-tools/">Compilation databases for Clang-based tools</a> or <a href="https://clang.llvm.org/docs/JSONCompilationDatabase.html">JSON Compilation Database Format Specification</a>
+<b>If you want to write the compilation database yourself</b> consider the follwing tutorials: <a href="https://eli.thegreenplace.net/2014/05/21/compilation-databases-for-clang-based-tools/">Compilation databases for Clang-based tools</a> and <a href="https://clang.llvm.org/docs/JSONCompilationDatabase.html">JSON Compilation Database Format Specification</a>

 <h3>3.3 Running the tool</h3>
 1) If you created no compilation database: think of the parameters you would want to pass to the clang compiler<br>